itsnelsonmartins/nacg/README.md

 # Not Another Colour Generator

-Thia is a website that generates a random HSL color.
+This is a website that generates a random HSL color.
 This tool is ideal for designers and developers who need inspiration for their projects or want to experiment with different color combinations.

 -   [Demo](https://itsnelsonmartins.github.io/nacg)